syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/getting-started.md

 # Getting Started

 This section provides a quick overview for working with SfPullToRefresh in Xamarin.Android.
-You will walk through the entire process of creating a simple application with SfPullToRefresh.
+Walk through the entire process of creating a simple application with this control.

 ## Assembly deployment

-After installing Essential Studio for Xamarin, you can find all the required assemblies in the installation folders,

-{Syncfusion Essential Studio Installed location}\Essential Studio\15.4.0.17\Xamarin\lib
+After installing Essential Studio for Xamarin, all the required assemblies can be found in {Syncfusion Essential Studio Installed location}\Essential Studio\15.4.0.17\Xamarin\lib this installation folders.

-Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\15.4.0.17\Xamarin\lib
+e.g., C:\Program Files (x86)\Syncfusion\Essential Studio\15.4.0.17\Xamarin\lib

-N> Assemblies can be found in unzipped package location in Mac
+N> Assemblies can be found in unzipped package location in Mac.

 ### SfPullToRefresh for Xamarin.Android

-The following assembly need to be added as reference from the "lib" folder to use SfPullToRefresh in your application.
+The following assembly should be added as reference from the "lib" folder to use SfPullToRefresh in the application.

 <table>
 <tr>